 Step Three: Place the sun and create the orbit lines.

 Draw the orbit rings onto the back side of the fabric radiating from the sun.
 I did nine orbit rings, spaced 3.5″ apart, around the sun.
-I know Pluto is not a real planet anymore, but I included it to represent the dwarf planets :) Start from the sun and mark 3.5″ all the way around it.
+We ended up including Pluto to represent the dwarf planets.
+Start from the sun and mark 3.5″ all the way around it.
 This will be the first orbit line for Mercury.
-Continue drawing orbit lines until you have nine.
+Continue drawing orbit lines until you have the number you need.
 Use white pencil and mark on the wrong side of the fabric.

 Step Four: Place the planets and other space items.